About Fortuno

-Fortuno is a versatile and extensible unit testing framework designed specifically for the modern Fortran programming language.
-The framework’s name is a blend of “Fortran Unit-Testing Objects,” but also nods to the Esperanto word for “fortune,” reflecting its aim to bring good fortune to Fortran developers and their projects.
+Fortuno is a flexible and extensible unit testing framework tailored for modern Fortran programming.
+Its name is an acronym for “Fortran Unit-Testing Objects”, but also hints at the Esperanto word “fortuno” (fortune), symbolizing its goal of bringing success to Fortran developers and to their (hopefully) well tested projects.

 Fortuno offers a simple, user-friendly interface requiring only minimal amount of boiler-plate code when writing unit tests.
 It puts strong emphasis on modularity and extensibility, providing a robust foundation for creating customized unit testing environments.
 Fortuno is written in Fortran 2018.